 The rules in WAC 388-877B-0400 through WAC 388-877B-0450 apply to behavioral health agencies that provide chemical dependency opiate substitution treatment services.
 The definitions in WAC 388-877-0200 also apply to chemical dependency opiate substitution treatment services.
-The department requires all agencies and providers affected by this rule to fully comply with the applicable requirements in chapter 388-877 WAC, chapter 388-877A WAC, chapter 388-877B WAC, and chapter 388-877C WAC no later than September 1, 2013.
+The department requires all agencies and providers affected by this rule to fully comply with the applicable requirements in chapter 388-877 WAC, chapter 388-8778 WAC, and chapter 388-877C WAC no later than September 1, 2013.

-(1) Opiate substitution treatment services include the dispensing of an opioid agonist treatment medication, along with a comprehensive range of medical and rehabilitative services, when clinically necessary, to an individual to alleviate the adverse medical, psychological, or physical effects incident to opiate addiction.
-These services include detoxification treatment and maintenance treatment.

-(2) An agency must meet all the certification requirements in WAC 388-877B-0405 in order to provide opiate substitution treatment services and:

-(a) Be licensed by the department as a behavioral health agency;

-(b) Meet the applicable behavioral health agency licensure, certification, administrative, personnel, and clinical requirements in chapter 388-877 WAC, Behavioral health services administrative requirements; and

-(c) Have policies and procedures to support and implement the:
+- (1) Opiate substitution treatment services include the dispensing of an opioid agonist treatment medication, along with a comprehensive range of medical and rehabilitative services, when clinically necessary, to an individual to alleviate the adverse medical, psychological, or physical effects incident to opiate addiction.
+These services include detoxification treatment and maintenance treatment. - (2) An agency must meet all the certification requirements in WAC $\underline{388-877B-0405}$ in order to provide opiate substitution treatment services and: - (a) Be licensed by the department as a behavioral health agency; - (b) Meet the applicable behavioral health agency licensure, certification, administrative, personnel, and clinical requirements in chapter $\underline{388-877}$ WAC, Behavioral health services administrative requirements; and - (c) Have policies and procedures to support and implement the: - (i) General requirements in chapter 388-877 WAC; and

-(ii) Program-specific requirements in WAC 388-877B-0400 through 388-877B-0450.

-(3) An agency providing opiate substitution treatment services must ensure that the agency's individual record system complies with all federal and state reporting requirements relevant to opioid drugs approved for use in treatment of opioid addiction.
+- (ii) Program-specific requirements in WAC 388-877B-0400 through 388-877B-0450. - (3) An agency providing opiate substitution treatment services must ensure that the agency's individual record system complies with all federal and state reporting requirements relevant to opioid drugs approved for use in treatment of opioid addiction.

+(4) An agency must:
-(a) Use patient placement criteria (PPC) for admission, continued services, and discharge planning and decisions.

-(b) Provide education to each individual admitted, totaling no more than fifty percent of treatment services, on:

-(i) Alcohol, other drugs, and chemical dependency;

-(ii) Relapse prevention;

-(iii) Blood borne pathogens; and
+- (a) Use patient placement criteria (PPC) for admission, continued services, and discharge planning and decisions. - (b) Provide education to each individual admitted, totaling no more than fifty percent of treatment services, on: - (i) Alcohol, other drugs, and chemical dependency; - (ii) Relapse prevention; - (iii) Blood borne pathogens; and